- Microsoft Defender for Endpoint Plan 2

 Select the Security recommendations tab to see a list of security recommendations for this device.

 If you have the Microsoft Defender for IoT integration enabled in Defender for Endpoint, recommendations for Enterprise IoT devices that appear on IoT devices tab will appear on the security recommendations page.
-For more information, see Enable Microsoft Defender for IoT integration
+For more information, see Enable Enterprise IoT security with Defender for Endpoint.

 The vulnerability management remediation capability bridges the gap between Security and IT administrators through the remediation request workflow.
 Security admins like you can request for the IT Administrator to remediate a vulnerability from the Security recommendation page to Intune.
 Learn more about remediation options